learn-co-curriculum/rails-form_tag-readme/README.md

 </form>
 ```

-Notice how the `name` and `id` elements are different from what we needed to use when we manually built out the form?
-By utilizing the form tag helpers Rails streamlined the naming structure for the `name` and `id` values since we were able to simply provide a symbol of the attribute the input was associated with.
+Notice how the `name` and `id` elements are different from what we needed to use when we manually built out the form.
+By utilizing the form tag helpers, Rails streamlined the naming structure for the `name` and `id` values since we were able to simply provide a symbol of the attribute the input was associated with.

 This is all working on the page, however it broke some of our tests since it streamlined the ID attribute in the form, so let's update our spec: